Mailchimp vs Mailerlite: The email marketing stand-off

 Mailerlite, by comparison, is easy to use and intuitive.
 Once you’re past the anti-spam checks—which can take some time—you’re good to go.
 Their advanced features are easy to find, and the experience of navigating the app feels natural and logical.

-All said, Mailerlite is the clear winner here and lives up to their name.
-Their user interface is easy to use, intuitive, and provides simple, robust tooling for your email marketing needs.
+So how do the user interface and ease of use compare for Mailchimp and Mailerlite?
+Mailerlite is the clear winner here and lives up to its name.
+Their user interface is intuitive and provides simple, robust tooling for your email marketing needs.

 Advantage: Mailerlite